How to Spend 4 Days in Paris

 When night falls head back to Le Marais to get a taste of the restaurant scene and nightlife scene.
 Make sure to read this guide to discover the best bars and restaurants in Le Marais.

 I recommend starting your day at the Louvre, which opens at 9am Wednesday-Monday and is closed on Tuesdays.
+(You can purchase your tickets to the Louvre here).
 The Louvre is most famous for housing the Mona Lisa, but also holds many other fantastic pieces of historic art.
 Before getting in line (I would recommend arriving at 8:30am to ensure you’re one of the first in line), stop at the boulangerie Eric Kayser, located outside of the Louvre for croissants and fresh baked bread.

 After leaving the Louvre, walk across the Tuileries garden to the Musée de l’Orangerie.
 This museum is most famous for having huge displays of Monet’s Water Lilies and other famous impressionist pieces.
+(You can purchase your tickets ahead of time here).
 Next, you’ll want to cross the Seine, heading to Musée d’Orsay which holds many Vincent Van Gogh paintings including Starry Nights.
-Musée d’Orsay was one of my favorite museums of the three and I wouldn’t recommend skipping it.
+Musée d’Orsay was one of my favorite museums of the three and I wouldn’t recommend skipping it (you can purchase tickets ahead of time here).
 (If visiting three museums is too much for you, I would recommend skipping Musée de l’Orangerie).
 If you’re needing a break between visiting l’Orangerie and d’Orsay, there’s an incredible tea and pastry shop called Angelina’s that’s close by on the other side of Jardin des Tuileries.

 Outdoor Cafe Near the Louvre

 Once you’ve finished admiring the art at Musée d’Orsay, I suggest making your way into the heart of Paris’s Saint-Germain district.
-If you’re feeling up to it, there’s a great sculptural museum in Saint-Germain dedicated to the work of Auguste Rodin – the Rodin Museum.
+If you’re feeling up to it, there’s a great sculptural museum in Saint-Germain dedicated to the work of Auguste Rodin – the Rodin Museum (you can purchase tickets here ahead of time).
 Although the day has been heavy on museums, I wouldn’t suggest missing this museum; in my opinion it’s one of the more underrated museums in Paris.
 (If you are feeling tired of visiting museums I suggest visiting the Rodin Museum on day four before visiting the Eiffel Tower).

 Saint-Germain is Paris’s 6th arrondissement and is one of the more majestic and beautiful areas of Paris.
 It’s the perfect area to stop for wine at an outdoor cafe while people watching and reading a book, generally just slowing down and taking your time.
 When it’s time for dinner, you can choose between a more sophisticated French experience, by heading to Café de Flore.
 Or if you’re wanting a more lively and upbeat restaurant head to L’Avant Comptoir du Marche, a fun Spanish-French fusion tapas restaurant where the menu is strictly in French which makes for an interesting experience!

-Day 4 – Exploring Le Septième and Seeing Cabaret
+Day 4 Itinerary – Exploring Le Septième and Seeing Cabaret

 On your last day in Paris, I recommend splurging a little bit.
 Start by exploring Le Septième, see a world famous cabaret show, and even indulge in cocktails at Bar Hemingway.